GoInterject/GoInterject.github.io/wAbout/Enterprise-Login-Setup.md

 * User Info URL - e.g. https://graph.microsoft.com/oidc/userinfo

 <blockquote class=highlight_note>
 <b>Note:</b> For AzureAD, we are aware of a possible extra step to get federation working.
 Its possible your Azure AD service may need ID Tokens enabled.
-Learn more [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#enable-id-tokens){:target="_blank"}{:rel="noopener noreferrer"} to see if this applies to your setup.
+Learn more <a href="https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#enable-id-tokens" target="_blank" rel="noopener noreferrer">here</a> to see if this applies to your setup.
 </blockquote>

 ### Enterprise Login Code